cargomedia/bipbip/docu/services.md

 Configuration options:

 - **command** Command to execute.
 Needs to return JSON parsable string e.g. `ruby -e 'puts "{\"file_count\": 5}"'`

-- **mode** There are `single` and `advanced` mode for metrics.
-Defaults to `single`.
+First run of plugin will execute command and parse results to learn the schema and operation mode.
+There are two operation modes: `simple` and `advanced` (see details below).

-First run of plugin will execute command and parse results to learn the schema.
 Every next run will operate normally.

-#### Single mode
+#### Simple mode schema
-In single mode the plugin expects data in format like below
+In simple mode the plugin expects data in format like below

 ```
 {